jacobaustin123/Coral/README.md

 ```

 These should be implemented, and we again welcome contributions to support these features.
 The primary limitation is adding support for them in the codegen/LLVM IR generation steps.

-### Other

-* Coral does not support short-circuit evaluation for 'and' and 'or' clauses.
-This could easily be added by modifying the and operator, but we have not had the time to do so.
-* No multi-line comments.
-These are somewhat tricky to implement in the current lexing setup, but can be done.
-* Coral has a slightly different indentation-based parsing system than Python.
-It is significantly more lenient, and you are able to mix tabs and spaces freely (one tab is equivalent to 8 spaces - this is controlled by the tabwidth parameter).

 # Acknowledgments